decant09/machu-picchu-game/README.md

 - Miro
     - Used to create the mind map.
 - ASCII
-    - Used patorjk.com, a website based text to ASCII art generator, for the ASCII art.
+    - Used patorjk.com, a website-based text to ASCII art generator, for the ASCII art.
 ## Testing
 ### PEP8 Python Validator
 #### Python